 Management in one dashboard

-When businesses ask what is the purpose of mobile device management software, ease-of-use is one of the biggest advantages, if not the biggest, by far.
+When businesses ask what is the purpose of mobile device management software, ease of use is one of the biggest advantages.

-Like ourselves, most of our clients—or anyone, for that matter—have a whole range of devices using a number of varying operating systems. iOS, Android, Windows; all under one network.
+Like ourselves, most of our clients have a whole range of devices using a number of varying operating systems. iOS, Android, Windows, all under one network.

-Most MDMs will offer the ability to manage different device systems, but very few will allow users to manage PCs, Macs, mobile devices, and the network at-large from a centralized dashboard in the MDM system.
+Most MDMs will offer the ability to manage different device systems, but in the modern business world, it’s very likely that you need an MDM system that will allow you to manage PCs, Macs, mobile devices, and the network at-large from a centralized dashboard.

 Pushing updates, deploying software and apps, enforcing security policies, and troubleshooting—all these aspects of monitoring are made simpler and more effective by using a mobile device management system that utilizes a central management platform.